 The active games will be age-appropriate experiences developed from our team’s background in early childhood and physical education.
 The games will challenge pre-schoolers to problem solve and exert control over their thoughts and behaviours, while moving.
 For example, the activities may target children’s memory (e.g., remembering to only collect the coloured bean-bags they have been allocated), their ability to shift focus (e.g., switching from collecting bean-bags based on their allocated colour to their allocated letter), and control their response (e.g., remembering not to move unless “Simon says”).

-The three iPad games, EEG measurement weekly activity monitor measurement will again be administered (as described above) after the 6 weeks of active games or story-time activities, to understand if any changes have occurred.
+The three iPad games, EEG measurement weekly activity monitor measurement will again be administered (as described above) after the 6 weeks of active games to understand if any changes have occurred.

-In centres where children receive the story-time sessions, educators will be trained to deliver the active game sessions at the end of the study, should Centre Management choose for this to occur.
+In centres that are control centres the children will participate in active games in Term 3, 2018.
+Educators will be trained to deliver the active game sessions at the end of the study, should Centre Management choose for this to occur.

 POSSIBLE RISKS, INCONVENIENCES AND DISCOMFORTS